Balwinderdhatt/MyFirstGit/README.md

-#Project Title: Software Fraeworks: Week 2
+# Project Title: Software Fraeworks: Week 2
-##Description:
+## Description:
     This a week 2 workshop. learning to use git.

 ## Install instructions:
   clone this bad boy

-##Run instructions
+## Run instructions
     - just run npm init to run the node project
     - run the npm install to install the required dependencies and packages

-## a table of weeks for the course, and the course content.
+## A table of weeks for the course, and the course content.

   | Weeks   | Course Content      |
   |-------  |---------------------|